ramin0011/Judo-Xamarin/README.md

 - Xamarin 4 support

 ####V2.1.0
-- Apple Pay Support for Judo Xamarin iOS: Payments and preauthorisations.
+- Apple Pay support for judo Xamarin iOS: Payments and pre-authorizations
-- JudoShield Support.
+- judoShield support
-- Device DNA.
+- Device DNA
-- Improved Sample application UI.
+- Improved sample application UI
 - Improved SDK Configuration

 ####V2.0 iOS support
 -  Full suite of judo services are now available to Xamarin iOS developers
   -  Payments
-  -  pre-Auth
+  -  Pre-authorizations
-  -  Token Payments
+  -  Token payments
-  -  Card Registry
+  -  Card registering
 -  3D Secure support for Xamarin iOS
 -  64bit component support
 -  iPad form factor support

-## Known Issues
+## Known issues

 -  Some implementations of 3D Secure require subsequent reloads of judoPay 3D Secure viewer, your application may block this, add the key below to the info.plist of your app if 3D Secure view does not load properly.